DigitalCausalityLab/colliderbias/README.md

 # Workflow: Deploy Shiny via heroku (on Windows)

-Based on template: https://github.com/virtualstaticvoid/heroku-docker-r-shiny-app, which uses [heroku-docker-r][2] for Heroku, as well as https://github.com/STATWORX/blog/blob/master/shinyapp-in-docker/
+Based on template: https://github.com/virtualstaticvoid/heroku-docker-r-shiny-app, which uses [heroku-docker-r][2] for Heroku.

 ## Register at heroku.com